pradhanashwin/lms/README.md

 DB_PORT=5432
 ```

 **Attention:** Please make sure to set up the required environment variables or configuration files before running the application.
 Failure to provide these settings may result in errors during application startup.
+Also ensure that the DB_USER and DB_PASSWORD is according to your system

 ## Installation